 Residents in our Internal Medicine Program have ample opportunity to personalize their educational goals by creating a specialized area of interest for their future careers.
 Our program provides the scheduling flexibility, mentorship and electives to individualize a resident’s rotations and projects and help our postgraduates align their learning with their personal and career goals.
 Residents may elect to enter these pathways anytime during their residency.
 This allows residents to experiment with possible career choices prior to committing to an area of expertise.
 Each Learner-Directed Pathway provides an experienced mentor and guidance to assist our residents in making career choices that best fit her or his needs and goals.
 At the University of Wisconsin-Madison, we strive to ensure that each resident develops the general skills of an internist while, if they wish, enhancing specific skills through a pathway of his or her choosing.
 Here we describe two examples.

-The Divisions of Hospital Medicine and Pulmonary and Critical Care Medicine are collaborating to offer interested residents a Hospitalist Learner-Directed Pathway.
+The Divisions of Hospital Medicine and Pulmonary and Critical Care Medicine collaborate to offer interested residents a Hospitalist Learner-Directed Pathway.
 This learning focus, while meeting all ACGME and ABIM requirements for internal medicine board eligibility, emphasizes the care of hospitalized patients with illnesses ranging from acute and immediately life threatening to decompensated chronic conditions.
-Hospitalist and Subspecialty Learner-Directed Pathways

 This pathway is intended for residents who plan to practice hospital medicine, critical care medicine, or other inpatient focused specialties.
 A multi-disciplinary approach to training is considered an integral part of all of our training as well as this emphasis pathway.
 Residents will receive mentorship from an experienced practicing hospitalist known for his or her teaching skills.
 Mentors in critical care and other specialties are also available if desired.